 The first day of the Bolivian Salt Flats Tour is actually the only day you spend on the Salt Flats.
 I must admit that I first thought we would spend 3 days in this magical place.
 So I was very disappointed to discover this was not the case.

-Day 2 and 3 are used to explore the surrounding area which is pretty cool as well.
+It turned out to be that day 2 and 3 are awesome as well!
+These days are used to explore the surrounding area which is pretty cool!
 It’s just good to know that if you want to take Salt Flats pictures, you should use the first day wisely.